maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `PRINT` [*exp*{|[;|,]},...]]

-This indicates that the PRINT statement consists of the statement keyword followed by zero or more optional expressions separated by nothing, a semicolon, or a comma.
-The *exp* indicates that any expression type may be used.
+This indicates that the PRINT statement consists of the statement keyword `PRINT` followed by zero or more optional expressions separated by nothing, a semicolon, or a comma.
+The *exp* indicates that any expression type may be used, numeric or string.

 Note that the line number is not indicated at the front, nor are the <CR> or <Enter> at the end, as these are assumed to be in the source code.

 <!-- TOC --><a name="introduction"></a>
 ## Introduction